Btryx/Red-And-Blue-Boardgame/README.md

-# Red And Blue BoardGame
+# Red And Blue Board Game
 A boardgame made with javaFX for my second semester subject: Software development in practice
 ## 🎮 How to Play
 There are 22 red, and 3 blue pieces on the 5x5 sized controller.
 One player moves with red, the other, with blue.
 The blue player begins the game.